Privacy Policy

 - Request restrictions on data processing

-- Opt out of data monetization activities
+- Opt out of data sharing activities

 Transparency and Accountability